What's new on Netflix? The latest films and TV shows to watch

 Gentlemen, start your engines!
 The drag queen competition returns for its 12th year, with 13 new queens taking to the her-storic runway.
 Expect more shady shenanigans and death-drops to sashay onto screens.
 Watch on Netflix.

-Two teens struggling with emotional scars change each other’s lives in this film based on the best-selling young adult novel by Jennifer Niven, starring Elle Fanning.
+Two teens struggling with emotional scars change each other’s lives in this film based on the best-selling young adult novel by Jennifer Niven, starring Ellie Fanning.
 Watch on Netflix

 Thursday 27th February: Altered Carbon season two

-Long-awaited second run for the cyberpunk series based on Richard K Morgan’s 2002 novel of the same name, set in a rather dystopian future in which people’s consciousness can be downloaded into new bodies… Watch on Netflix
+Long-awaited second run for the cyberpunk series based on Richard K Morgan’s 2002 novel of the same name, set in a rather dystopian future in which people’s consciousness can be downloaded into new bodies.
+Marvel’s Falcon Anthony Mackie takes over from Joel Kinnaman.

-- Altered Carbon season 2 spoiler-free review: A slick but imperfect rebirth for Netflix’s futuristic drama

-- Marvel’s Falcon Anthony Mackie takes over from Joel Kinnaman for the second run of Altered Carbon

 Wednesday 26th February: I Am Not Okay with This season one